 If it is necessary to close school because of bad weather, notice will be given by way of the school Remind app.
-You can also check radio and television through the local news channels, KEYC School Closings online, katoinfo.com under School Closings, or our Facebook page.
 We follow St. Peter Public School closings for inclement weather; if St. Peter Public Schools are closed, St. Peter Lutheran School will be closed as well.